tursodatabase/turso-docs/reference/libsql-urls.md

-When provided with a libsql URL, libSQL client libraries are free to choose what they consider to be the best (or only) available protocol that works in the runtime environment where they are running. `sqld` supports both WebSockets and HTTP.
+When provided with a libsql URL, libSQL client libraries are free to choose what they consider to be the best (or only) available protocol that works in the runtime environment where they are running. libSQL server supports both WebSockets and HTTP.
 Some cloud and edge function providers might not support WebSockets, with HTTP being the only working choice.

 It's possible that some SDK features might not be available depending on the chosen protocol.
 You should consult the SDK documentation for details.
 In the future, each SDK will expose a way to find out which protocol was chosen by the client object.

-In order to optimize the latency of your application, or use `sqld` instances other than those managed by Turso, you might want to choose a protocol.
+In order to optimize the latency of your application, or use libSQL server instances other than those managed by Turso, you might want to choose a protocol.
 The protocol is selected using the scheme of the URL. libSQL clients generally support the following schemes: `http`, `https`, `ws`, `wss`.
 If you want to specify the use HTTPS, you can replace the `libsql` scheme of the URL with `https`.
 For example, a logical database URL that specifies `https` has the following format:

 ```